-Seoul is a wonderful city to visit but in Winter it can be a bit harder to sight see given that the temperature can go below zero.
-On the flip side, winter means less tourists and even a chance to see snow!
+Seoul is a wonderful city to visit but in winter it can be a bit harder to sight see given that the temperature can go below zero.
+Our five days in Seoul was packed with less sights than usual, but on the flip side, winter means less tourists and even a chance to see snow!
 Many of the things you can still do year round but given the cold, we did do less that we’d of it’s spring or autumn.
 Here is what we managed to do on a 5 day winter visit to Seoul:

 - 1 Arriving in Seoul